JanDrouaud/transcriptFinder/README.md

-# A set of memory economical functions for fast parallel assembly of genome mapped RNA-seq reads
+# A set of memory economical python functions for fast parallel assembly of genome mapped RNA-seq reads

 Well, say we have to cope with a very large genome, human for example.
 Say we have a set of BAM files holding alignments of stranded RNA-seq reads mapped onto the genome sequence.
 We want to dig out transcriptomic data, that is the **sequence** of the transcripts which are actually present in the sample tissue/organ/organism of interest.